keycloak/keycloak-containers/server/README.md

 ## Docker start and stop

-This container doesn't support `docker start` and `docker stop` command.
-See [Keycloak DEV Discussion](https://groups.google.com/d/msg/keycloak-dev/I3qfqTtVmvw/j5RtiBb5AgAJ) for details.
+This image supports `docker start` and `docker stop` commands, but will not detect any changes in configuration.
+If you would like to reconfigure Keycloak, you must create a new container.